-81.095.
+81.124.
 Rothiemurchus Lodge - The Tri-Service Adventurous Training and Leisure Centre.
 Rothiemurchus Lodge is a Joint Service Recreational Centre offering year-round, affordable, self-catering accommodation in the Cairngorm Mountains.
 The Lodge is open to SP, veterans, MoD civilians and Cadet Forces (the families of these groups are also welcome).
 It can also be used by the Scout Association, Girl Guide Association and other recognised youth organisations including schools outside the MoD family.
-More information cost can be found on the Lodge's website here.
+More information cost can be found on the Rothiemurchus website.

-81.096.
+81.125.
 Douneside House.
 Eligible military guests are invited to join the Douneside Military Club, Tarland, Aberdeenshire which offers significant discounts throughout the year, along with other membership benefits.
-To join, applicants must complete the registration details at this link.
+To join, applicants must complete the registration details on this Douneside House website.